sysdiglabs/opa-image-scanner/README.md

  * Create a service account for the webhook service pod(s).
  * Roles and permissions to allow the SA authenticate the API server, as well as permissions to delegate auth decisions to the Kubernetes core API server.
  * Create the webhook deployment and service
- * Create a configmap with a predefined set of rules to cover most common use cases
+ * Create a ConfigMap with a predefined set of rules to cover most common use cases (if scanPolicies.autoGenerate is set to *true*)
+ * Create a ConfigMap with a JSON dump of the **scanPolicies** settings in values.yaml.
+The value of this scanPolicies change the evaluation of the OPA rules.

 ### Mutating admission controller